 No Damages.

 The Consortium, through its agents and employees, will exercise reasonable efforts to obtain the necessary funding to pay Contractor in accordance with this Agreement and all its terms.
 Contractor expressly agrees, however, that no penalty or damages shall be applied to, or shall accrue to, the Consortium, or to any of the Counties or the State, in the event that the necessary funding to pay under the terms of this Agreement is not available, not allocated, not allotted, delayed or reduced.
+Notwithstanding the above, Consortium agrees to pay all invoices for goods, Services, and Deliverables that have been accepted by the Consortium as of the date of the termination, or that subsequently are accepted by the Consortium thereafter.

 Overpayments to Contractor.